 “Forget turning yellow!
 My dental night guard has little black spots on it.
 I think it’s mold!”

-Many wearers of night guards have experienced this.
+Many night guard wearers have experienced this.

-Black spots or little spore-like green-grey spots start to appear on the appliance.
+Black spots or little, spore-like, green-grey spots start to appear on the appliance.

 This can occur as a result of leaving sitting water in the teeth compartments and closing it up in the night guard retainer case.